-Before reviving/restoring a company, the Registrar requires the payment of all fees and penalties that:
+Before restoring a company, the Registrar requires the payment of all fees and penalties that:

-- were due from the company at the date of its dissolution, and
+- were due from the company at the date of its dissolution.

 Restoration by Registrar / Court

-Your company can be restored by us applying to the Registrar, when the company was struck off / dissolved for one of the following reasons:
+We will apply to the Registrar and the Anguilla Financial Services Commission when the company was dissolved for one of the following reasons:

-- A decision was made and articles of dissolution was drawn up to dissolve the company
+- articles of dissolution were drawn up to dissolve the company

 - the company did not commence business within 3 years of the date of the company’s certificate of incorporation

 - the company ceased to carry on business or was not in operation

 The application to the Registrar to restore the company must be made by a shareholder or director.